Italian-Wedding Soup with Tortellini

 Tortellini (or dittalini, or pearl couscous) to add to soup.

-Add some of the oil (1/4 C) from the meatball frying to a large soup pot, add 1/2 C new olive oil.
+Use the same pot or add some of the oil (1/4 C) from the meatball frying pan to a large soup pot, add a few more drizzles of new olive oil.

-Add onions and cook for 2 more min.
+Add onion and cook for 2 more min.

 Add the garlic, salt, pepper, and red pepper.
 Don't skimp on seasonings.
 Cook for 2 min until everything is fragrant.

 Let the soup mixture come to a boil and then reduce to a simmer.